Writing Content for Your Website

 If you do write it yourself remember to plan your writing and to aim it at your ideal client.
 Talk about solving visitors problems.
 Write clearly and concisely.
 Add some detail further into the website.
 Use testimonials on every page.
-Call to actions are vital to turn visitors into leads and prospects.
+Call to action are vital to turn visitors into leads and prospects.
 Format your text carefully avoiding long chunks of plain text.
 Check your writing using online tools and people.
 Enjoy the writing.

 Don’t get bogged down in the technicalities of what you do – write in a conversational style to engage your readers.
-Consider using professional copy writers and proof readers to create a consistent ‘voice’ for your website – they’ll also remember to add in the calls-to-action.
+Consider using professional copy writers and proof readers to create a consistent ‘voice’ for your website – they’ll also remember to add in the calls to action.

 Yorkshire Powerhouse thinking on writing content